RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

 limited number of threads in the .Net Thread Pool (250 per CPU by default),
 -------------------
  https://msdn.microsoft.com/en-us/magazine/jj991977.aspx
+ ***async void
  Async void methods have different error-handling semantics.
 When an exception is thrown out of an async Task or async Task<T> method, that exception is captured and placed on the Task object.
 With async void methods, there is no Task object, so any exceptions thrown out of an async void method will be raised directly on the SynchronizationContext that was active when the async void method started.
  By default, when an incomplete Task is awaited, the current “context” is captured and used to resume the method when the Task completes.
-This “context” is the current SynchronizationContext unless it’s null, in which case it’s the current TaskScheduler.
+ This “context” is
+ the current SynchronizationContext unless it’s null, in which case it’s the current TaskScheduler.
  GUI and ASP.NET applications have a SynchronizationContext that permits only one chunk of code to run at a time.
  Note that console applications don’t cause this deadlock.
  They have a thread pool SynchronizationContext instead of a one-chunk-at-a-time SynchronizationContext, so when the await completes, it schedules the remainder of the async method on a thread pool thread.
 The method is able to complete, which completes its returned task, and there’s no deadlock.
  This difference in behavior can be confusing when programmers write a test console program, observe the partially async code work as expected, and then move the same code into a GUI or ASP.NET application, where it deadlocks.